rails/rails/guides/source/action_view_overview.md

 Using Action View outside of Rails
 ----------------------------------

-Action View works well with Active Record, but it can also be used with other Ruby tools.
+Action View is a Rails component, but it can also be used without Rails.
 We can demonstrate this by creating a small [Rack](http://rack.rubyforge.org/) application that includes Action View functionality.
 This may be useful, for example, if you'd like access to Action View's helpers in a Rack application.

 Let's start by ensuring that you have the Action Pack and Rack gems installed: